nayr31/TTRPG-Stuff/10 🧙 Player Campaigns/🦌 DHS/Sessions/Session 03.md

 [[Tushar Waiba]] died in the night, [[Sky Devil]] takes the opportunity to autopsy.
 [[Tu'er Shen]] mentioned that they punched them in the chest at some point, could be the cause?
 > "You were following Flin's orders?"

+A huge dropship comes with [[Draum Hunting Supply|DHS]] markings on it comes down.

+[[Appalachia]] comes out with a huge group of security.
+She is super fuckin' sus, so much so that our cover is basically blown.